dmbarbour/glas/docs/GlasApps.md

   * `forgotten(Promise) : () | FAIL` - allows dropping a promise if the future will not be observed.
 This relies on a garbage collector to decide when the future has fallen from scope.
   * `fulfilled(Future) : Future | FAIL` - returns argument if the future is immediately available, i.e. such that 'read' returns immediately and does not diverge.
 This allows roughly observing the timing for when a promise is fulfilled.

 In theory, we can also support database-ephemeral futures and promises.
-I do not recommend this because those become too awkward in context of network disruption or node failure while an application holds the promise.
+I do not recommend this because it interacts very awkwardly with network disruption or node failure.
+Thus, futures and promises are currently restricted to the runtime (albeit, permitting a distributed runtime).

-*Note:* It is feasible to implement futures and promises in terms of a 'sys.state.ref' API.
-But built-in support allows for a few optimizations.
+*Note:* It is feasible to implement futures and promises in terms of mutable references, but we lose out on a few runtime optimizations based on the single assignment constraint.

 ## HTTP